 In the MTA (Existing PAs) model, a key aspect of Stage 2 will be providing transparency into all ideas presented to the PAs while also respecting intellectual property of 3P and industry proposers.
 The MTA (Existing PAs) should make available to the MTAB synopses of all ideas submitted through the IOU-hosted intake portal, including those initially rejected, along with the criteria(on) by which the ideas were eliminated from consideration.
 If the MTAB disputes the basis for rejection of an idea (keeping in mind the process was undertaken with the assistance of an IE), the MTA (Existing PAs) would either provide additional detail to the MTAB or would include the idea for further development and consideration.

-In the MTA (Existing PA) model, market trials conducted in Stage 3 (Strategy Development) and Stage 4 (Strategy Testing), would be done in one or more of the Existing PAs’ service territories.
+In the MTA (Existing PAs) model, market trials conducted in Stage 3 (Strategy Development) and Stage 4 (Strategy Testing), would be done in one or more of the Existing PAs’ service territories.
 However, the solicitation process for 3P implementation beginning in Stage 5 (Market Development) would utilize much of the existing Rolling Portfolio statewide and 3P solicitation framework including the PRG and IEs.
 In lieu of issuing a Request for Abstract (RFA) that would lead to a RFP, the MTA (Existing PAs) would issue RFPs only as much of the ideation work should be completed at this point.
-As with Rolling Portfolio statewide programs, one lead PA will be assigned for each MTI.
+As with the Rolling Portfolio statewide programs, one lead PA will be assigned for each MTI.
 As described above, the PRGs would provide input and recommendations throughout the bid review and scoring process.
 The IEs would assist the MTA (Existing PAs) in compliance and help to ensure fairness.

 A key role of the MTA (Existing PAs) throughout the MTI development and long-term monitoring will be to ensure synergistic implementation of existing and new 3P RA and non-RA programs, C&S programs, and MTIs.